GuoJiashu/JJJ/README.md

 The function {to_upper} has the similar operation theory with the module of {to_lower}.
 The only thing which is necessary to be changed is that it is required to change the line of code from {ADD R3, R3, #'a' - 'A'} to {SUB R3, R3, #'a' - 'A'} because the lower-case English letters has a higher hexdecmial number than upper-case characters.
 After all this, the final result will appear on R1, we need to check memory, monitor the address of R1, select ASCII, and we will see the string after transfer.

+## Output
+All of the letters should be converted the either upper or lower case of characters which depends on the what the expected result that we want to.

 ### Task B